PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 Next morning Tom woke earlier than anyone else.
 With well practised tiptoeing she stepped between sleeping siblings, got to the door and slipped outside.
 The first thing she saw: brown leaning apple core.

 The dazzling morning sun spared the eye no mercy: the giant apple core was looking far from adequate.
-Tom released her expectations were wrong.
+Tom realised her expectations were wrong.

 The house door opened quietly behind her, Tom looked round.
 It was the oldest and biggest of the brothers, Kim.
 Relaxing Tom looked back at the apple.
 Kim joined her